 - Whether attribution has been given to the original author

-While the guidelines exist to balance the rights of copyright owners and the wider public, they are clearly complex, and much more limited than many people believe.
+While fair use exists to balance the rights of copyright owners and the wider public, the factors are clearly complex, and much more limited than many people believe.
 Ultimately, only a court can decide whether a fair use or fair dealing defense can be applied in a particular case.
-If a court decides that fair use or fair dealing does not apply, the penalties for copyright infringement can be extremely costly
+If a court decides that fair use or fair dealing does not apply, the penalties for copyright infringement can be extremely costly.